Innerspring Mattress Reviews

-Innerspring mattresses are usually the cheapest option on the market, with prices as low as $200.
-A quality queen innerspring mattress will cost about $600, which is $300 to $1,400 cheaper than other mattress types.
+Innerspring mattresses are usually the cheapest option on the market with prices as low as $200.
+A quality Queen innerspring mattress will usually cost about $500, which is $300 to $1,400 cheaper than other mattress types.

-Mattress pricing will depend on the materials used in the comfort layer and the type of coil in the support core: bonnell and continuous wire coils are the cheapest, offset coils are somewhere in the middle, and pocket coils are the most expensive.
+Of course, mattress pricing can vary significantly and will depend on the materials used in the comfort layer and the type of coil in the support core.
+Bonnell and continuous wire coils are the cheapest, pocket coils are the most expensive, and offset coils are somewhere in the middle.

-Generally, the average innerspring mattress lasts about 5.5 years, which is 2 to 3 years shorter than other mattress types.
+Generally, the usual innerspring mattress lasts about 5.5 years, which is two to three years shorter than other mattress types.

-As mentioned above, the coil gauge will impact the longevity of an innerspring bed.
+The coil gauge will impact the longevity of an innerspring bed.
 Low-gauge wire and tempered steel coils last longer than high-gauge wire and coils made of non-tempered steel.
-Pocketed coil support cores provide the best contour, but don’t last as long as bonnell and offset coils.
+Pocketed coil support cores provide the best contour, but they may not last as long as bonnell and offset coils.

-While innerspring mattresses are not known for excellent pressure relief, they are preferred by some sleepers.
-Medium-firm innerspring beds can alleviate moderate back pain, and they also provide adequate spinal support for stomach sleepers and individuals who weigh over 230 pounds.
+While innerspring mattresses are not known for excellent pressure point relief, they are preferred by some sleepers.
+Medium-firm innerspring beds can alleviate moderate back pain, and they also provide adequate spinal support for back and stomach sleepers and individuals who weigh over 230 pounds.